FREQUENTLY ASKED QUESTIONS ABOUT CPE

 We know that navigating CPE requirements can be challenging so we've compiled this list of the most frequently asked questions.
 If you can't find the answer you're looking for here, contact us at firstname.lastname@example.org and we'll find the answer for you.

 In order to maintain a Utah license, CPAs must obtain 80 hours of Continuing Professional Education during a two-calendar year period.
-The current reporting period runs January 1, 2016 to December 31, 2017.
+Which must include at least one hour of education on the Utah Certified Public Accountant Licensing Act with its accompanying rules and at least three hours of ethics education.
+The current reporting period runs January 1, 2021 to December 31, 2022.

 Is there a minimum number of hours I need to obtain in one subject area?